api3dao/vitepress-docs/CONTRIBUTING.md

 The API3 Docs repository is structured as follows:

 - `/docs/explore`: Explore section within the API3 Docs.
-- `/docs/guides`: All the guides that demonstrate the use of Airnode, QRNG and dAPIs.
+- `/docs/guides`: All the guides that demonstrate the use of Airnode.
-- `/docs/reference`: Contains the core documentation for Airnode, QRNG and dAPIs.
+- `/docs/reference`: Contains the core documentation for Airnode.

 Each section will have a `sidebar.js` file that contains the sidebar structure for that section.